Dissertation project (Book length):

 To test this argument, I employ qualitative analysis.
 I perform four in-depth case studies of nuclear proliferation in Europe and East Asia, including fieldwork in South Korea and Japan.
 My research relies on thousands of pages of primary source documents from National Archives and Presidential libraries and materials in English, Chinese, Korean, and Japanese.
 Through this research, I found strong support for my argument that questions about the credibility of the protector influences the decision of the protected ally to proliferate: France developed its independent program after the United States chose not to come to its defense in the 1956 Suez Crisis.
 China did the same after the Soviet Union’s reluctance to become involved in the 1958 Sino-India Border Crisis.
 Similarly, North Korea initially became interested in a nuclear weapons program after assessing the Soviet Union’s credibility during the Cuban Missile Crisis, and South Korea started its program in response to the U.S. policy of Vietnamization at the end of the Vietnam War in early 1970s.

 I am interested in policy work that contributes to the stability of East Asia.
-I have consulted U.S. government agencies to help formulate a long-term strategy in the Asia Pacific region.
+I have worked for RAND Corp. and consulted U.S. government agencies to help formulate a long-term strategy in the Asia Pacific region.
 More specifically, I am interested in the nuclear and conventional non-proliferation on the Korean peninsula and within the US alliance network in the Asia-Pacific region.
 Below are some of my publications on understanding recent policy challenges.

 "'Actions speak louder than words': Rhetoric and nuclear policy realities" at Freeman Spogli Institute for International Studies (FSI) medium, Stanford University.